dtrckd/pymake/Readme.md

 ## Features [](#1)
 * Specification of design of experimentations with a simple grammar,
 * Indexation of specifications, models, scripts and corpus,
-* Command-line toolkit for quick design and experience testing,
+* Command-line toolkit for quick design and experiment testing,
-* Support experience rules filtering,
+* Support experiments rules filtering,
-* Support experience parallelization powered by [gnu-parallel](https://www.gnu.org/software/parallel/),
+* Support experiments parallelization powered by [gnu-parallel](https://www.gnu.org/software/parallel/),
 * Browse, design and test several models and corpus found in the literature.

 Perspectives :